 The flu spreads from fall through spring each year.

 There are tests that can tell if you have the flu.
-But testing is most accurate if it is done within the first three days of illness.
-You may also need a doctor’s exam to tell if you have an infection that is a complication – a serious health problem – from the flu, like pneumonia.
+But the tests work best if they are done within the first three days of illness.
+You may also need a doctor’s exam to tell if you have a complication – a serious health problem – from the flu, like pneumonia.

 Many different illnesses can have the same symptoms and can sometimes be confusing.
 Symptoms from other illnesses like COVID-19, the common cold, allergies, or asthma can be similar to the flu.
 COVID-19 testing is widely available, but you may need a clinic appointment to get tested for the flu.
 Visit or talk with your doctor to get a proper diagnosis.